And4Web/ReactProject_4_Navigation/README.md

 4. React Hooks

-#Note: use of !important after some of the css properties.
+#Note: use of !important after some of the css properties to overwrite bootstrap classes.